jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ### 2.5 Functions and Scope

-- Prefer function names using
-  [CamelCase].
-Start identifier with an uppercase letter. **Rationale:** to minimize conflicts with existing commands.

 - Use the standard POSIX parentheses syntax to define functions; avoid the
   Bash-only [function keyword].